 Depreciable assets financed through a finance lease will give rise to a depreciation expense and finance cost which will occur for each accounting period.
 The depreciation policy for depreciable leased assets shall be consistent with the policy of depreciable owned assets, and the depreciation recognised shall be calculated in accordance with the Standard on Property, Plant and Equipment, GRAP 17.
-If there is no reasonable certainty that the municipality will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term, the asset will obtain ownership by the end of the lease term, the asset shall be fully up the end of the lease term, the asset will obtain ownership by the end of the lease term, the asset will be fully depreciated over the shorter of the lease term, the asset will be fully depreciated over the asset is useful life.
+If there is no reasonable certainty that the municipality will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term and its useful life.
+If there is certainty that the municipality will obtain ownership by the end of the lease term, the asset will be fully depreciated over the asset's useful life.

-All movable PPE, shall be depreciated over their remaining useful lives.
+All movable PPE shall be depreciated over their remaining useful lives.
 The method of depreciation shall be reviewed on an annual basis.

-- The CFO shall ensure that a budgetary provision is made for the depreciation of the movable PPE in the ensuing financial year, in consultation with the Head of Directorates. - The CFO shall indicate a fixed annual date for the review of the remaining useful life of movable PPE under the control of the respective Head of Directorates. - Every Head of Directorate shall annually review the estimated useful life and residual values stated in the table 1 above and the depreciation method of movable PPE that are under their control and motivate to the CFO any adjustments if, in the judgement of the Head of Directorate, such are not considered appropriate. - The CFO shall ensure that depreciation charges are debited on a monthly basis and that the fixed asset register is reconciled with the general ledger.
+- The CFO shall ensure that a budgetary provision is made for the depreciation of the movable PPE in the ensuing financial year, in consultation with the Head of Directorates. - The CFO shall indicate a fixed annual date for the review of the remaining useful life of movable PPE under the control of the respective Head of Directorates.

+- Every Head of Directorate shall annually review the estimated useful life and residual values stated in the table 1 below and the depreciation method of movable PPE that are under their control and motivate to the CFO any adjustments if, in the judgement of the Head of Directorate, such are not considered appropriate. - The CFO shall ensure that depreciation charges are debited on a monthly basis and that the fixed asset register is reconciled with the general ledger.

-9.7 IMPAIRMENT
+9.7.
+IMPAIRMENT